 Limited Edition vs. Unlimited Edition

-A limited edition print is an edition that has a fixed number of prints from the beginning of the print run, and the number of prints never changes.
-Limited edition prints are marked with two numbers: the unique number of the print and the size of the entire print run.
+A limited edition print is an edition that has a fixed number of prints.
+Limited edition prints are marked with two numbers.
+First, the unique number of the print.
+Secondly, the size of the entire print run.
 For example, the first print in an edition of 20 would be marked as 1/20 and the last work in this edition would be marked 20/20.

-The number of a limited edition print is usually marked in pencil on the front of an actual print (lithograph, collograph, etc), or is usually marked in pencil on the reverse side of a photograph directly on the photo paper, or in pen or pencil on a label or the material which the photograph is mounted to.
+The number of a limited edition print is usually marked in pencil on the front of an actual print (lithograph, collograph, etc).
+It is usually marked in pencil on the reverse side of a photo edition.
+This can be directly on the photo paper, or in pen or pencil on a label or the material which the photograph is mounted to.

-An unlimited edition print is a print run that has no fixed number of prints from the beginning of the run.
+An unlimited edition print is a print run that has no fixed number of prints.
+Because of the unknown quantity of prints, their market value tends to be much lower.

 Original Prints vs. Reproduction Prints